-Other Options Contact the helplines on N page 3 to see if additional transportation services 0 are available.
-Some nonprofit programs such as the congregate meals program or adult day Е centers offer limited transportation to/from their services.
+Contact the helplines on page 3 to see if additional transportation services are available.
+Some nonprofit programs such nonprofit programs such program or adult day centers offer limited transportation to/from their services.
 Some forprofit organizations, such as homemaker and companion agencies, may also provide limited transportation for their clients.